TheElevatedOne/blockfont.h/README.md

 where `1` is a block and `0` is a space.

 It has comments per Categories and per Character, with its Name and ASCII value.

+## Disclaimer

+I, as many other programmers, use AI as a tool when working on projects.

+Some parts of this project have been firstly designed by AI, later modified or found by AI instead of looking through documentation.

+I do not plan to stop this practice, but I also check every piece of code that comes out of AI so that it is not malicious nor code breaking.

+And for the better or the worse, AI prompting is much, much faster than searching up documentation.